GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Lupausant.md

 **Bravery**: Anytime the lupausant makes a save against a fear effect, you may roll a d6 and add the result to your total.

-**Dominion Benefits**: The ergenekrai gains the benefit as appropriate to your domain.
+**Dominion Benefits**: The lupausant gains the benefit as appropriate to your domain.
 * **The Earth**.
 It gains a bonus to defense against electric attacks equal to the invoker's heroism.
 It is fluent in terraglossa in addition to any other languages.
 * **The Flame**.
 It gains a bonus to defense against cold attacks equal to the invoker's heroism.
 It is fluent in pyroglossa in addition to any other languages.
 * **The Grave**.
 It gains a bonus to defense against necrotic attacks equal to the invoker's heroism.
 It is fluent in either Modi or Loholstich in addition to any other languages.